 While summer brings warm days at the beach and a long respite from homework, research shows that summer break can also result in the “summer slide”, or a loss of learning that occurs over the summer months.
 Students have probably seen the effects of this slide when they need to spend time refreshing their memory or relearning content from the year before, or when fall assessment scores come in lower than ones taken in the spring.
 Summer school has been shown to not only reduce or eliminate this slide, but offers students the opportunity to advance their learning and explore unique course offerings.

-District 127 has a robust set of summer school offerings to appeal to diverse student interest.
-Whether looking to take an advanced math class or participate in Rock Band, our summer program has courses to engage all interests.
-In addition, we offer small group learning settings to students receiving Extended School Year services through our Special Education Departments.
+In addition to these summer school classes, we also offer small group learning settings to students receiving Extended School Year services through our Special Education Departments.
 To help students get to and from summer school, we have low cost bussing available for those who would like that option.

 SUMMER SCHOOL QUICK FACTS

 When: Monday - Thursday from 8:00 a.m. - 1:00 p.m.

 Semester One: June 11, 2018 - June 28, 2018

 Semester Two: July 9, 2018 - July 26, 2018

 Advanced Algebra and Trigonometry